Albert-Gao/veasy/README.md

 I think validation is something which should decoupled from the components tree.
 That's all for what `easyV.js` does:

->You give `EasyV` the schema, and `EasyV` will update your component automatically, it will update the field item with the validation result and its according error message.
+>You give `Veasy` the schema, and `Veasy` will update your component automatically, it will update the field item with the validation result and its according error message.

 Even better, it could automatically bind the `props` to field item and invoke `setState()` for you.